-How Long Does it Take to Get an MBA?
+How Long Does It Take to Get an MBA?

-- How long does it take to get an MBA?
+At the top of your list of questions might be: How long does it take to get an MBA?

-How Many Years Does it Take to Get an MBA?
+How Many Years Does It Take to Get an MBA?

 Choosing an online MBA program that allows you to meet weekly goals at times that work for you might be one way you can balance everything while advancing your education.
+Online programs with a rolling admission process and several terms per year can also help you start sooner to finish faster.

-If a full-time schedule is too much — or you want to ease into it — not to worry.
-You can always chose part-time pacing or switch between the two as your circumstances allow.
 An academic advisor can help you plan for each term, adjusting your registrations as needed and providing you with an updated timeline to graduation.

 What is the Best Age to Get an MBA?